mssm documentation

 is a Python toolbox to estimate Generalized Additive Mixed Models (GAMMs), Generalized Additive Mixed Models of Location Scale

-and Shape (GAMMLSS), and more general (mixed) smooth models in the sense defined by Wood, Pya, & Säfken (2016).
+and Shape (GAMMLSS), and more general smooth (mixed) models (GSMMs) in the sense defined by Wood, Pya, & Säfken (2016).

 mssm is an excellent choice for the modeling of multi-level time-series data, often estimating additive models with separate smooths for thousands of levels in a couple of minutes.